Calculator · FINMA rules

 Banks don't care that current 10-year fixed rates are around 1.5%.
 They apply 5% because a 20–30 year mortgage will probably outlast multiple rate cycles.
 In the 1990s, Swiss mortgage rates exceeded 7%.
 The imputed rate exists so the loan still works if rates spike again.

-Loans up to 65% of the property value are the 'first mortgage' (no required amortization).
-The portion between 65% and 80% LTV is the 'second mortgage' and must be paid down to 65% LTV within 15 years.
-That annual amortization counts toward your 33% affordability budget.
+Loans up to two-thirds (66.7%) of the property value are the 'first mortgage' (no required amortisation).
+The portion between 66.7% and 80% LTV is the 'second mortgage' and must be paid down to 66.7% LTV within 15 years, or by retirement, whichever first.
+That annual amortisation counts toward your 33% affordability budget.

 2026 update